Art History Faculty

 Associate Professor of Art History, Area Coordinator

-Catherine Dossin is Associate Professor of Art History at Purdue University.
+Catherine Dossin is Associate Professor of Art History at Purdue University and Editor of the Artl@s Bulletin.
 Originally from France, she received a Master’s degree from the Sorbonne and a Ph.D. from the University of Texas at Austin.
-Her research pertains to the geopolitics of the art world, cultural transfers, artistic circulations, and historiography.
-She is the author of The Rise and Fall of American Art, 1940s-1980s: A Geopolitics of Western Art Worlds (Ashgate 2015), the co-editor with Thomas DaCosta Kaufmann and Béatrice Joyeux-Prunel of Circulations in the Global History of Art (Ashgate 2015), and the editor of France Remapped: Essays on Postwar and Contemporary Art (forthcoming in 2017).
-She serves as the Chief Editor of the Artl@s Bulletin and President of the European Post-War and Contemporary Art Forum (ECAF).
-Professor Dossin teaches courses on modern and contemporary art in the United States, Europe, and Latin America, with an emphasis on the relationships between art, culture, and politics. [read more]
+She is the author of The Rise and Fall of American Art, 1940s-1980s: A Geopolitics of Western Art Worlds (Routledge, 2015), the co-editor with Thomas DaCosta Kaufmann and Béatrice Joyeux-Prunel of Circulations in the Global History of Art (Routledge, 2015), the co-author with Lynn Boland of Louise Blair Daura: A Virginian in Paris (University of Georgia, 2017), and the editor of France and the Visual Arts since 1945: Remapping European Postwar and Contemporary Art (Bloomsbury, 2018).
+She is currently working on a book project tentatively entitled French Images of America in the Age of Revolutions, 1760s-1820s: The Visual and Global History of a Colonial Mirage.

 Jennifer Kaufmann-Buhler